clairton/unoapi-cloud/README.md

-REJECT_CALLS=message to send when receive a call, default is empty and not reject REJECT_CALLS_WEBHOOK=message to send webook when receive a call, default is empty and not send SEND_CONNECTION_STATUS=true to send all connection status to webhook, false to send only important messages, default is true
+REJECT_CALLS=message to send when receive a call, default is empty and not reject REJECT_CALLS_WEBHOOK=message to send webook when receive a call, default is empty and not send SEND_CONNECTION_STATUS=true to send all connection status to webhook, false to send only important messages, default is true UNOAPI_BASE_STORE=dir where save sessions, medias and stores.
+Defaul is ./data
 ```

 ## Examples

 [Integration with Chatwoot](examples/chatwoot/README.md)

 ## Legal